rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

     detail::external_function(...);
 }
 ```

+**Note:** It's important to synchronize the stream if *and only if* it is necessary.
+For example,
+when a non-pointer value is returned from the API that is the result of an asynchronous
+device-to-host copy, the stream used for the copy should be synchronized before returning.
+However,
+when a column is returned, the stream should not be synchronized because doing so will break
+asynchrony if and when we add an asynchronous API to libcudf.

 **Note:** `cudaDeviceSynchronize()` should *never* be used.
  This limits the ability to do any multi-stream/multi-threaded work with libcudf APIs.

  ### Stream Creation

-There may be times in implementing `libcudf` features where it would be advantageous to use streams *internally*, i.e., to accomplish overlap in implementing an algorithm.
+There may be times in implementing `libcudf` features where it would be advantageous to use streams
+*internally*, i.e., to accomplish overlap in implementing an algorithm.
+However, dynamically
-However, dynamically creating a stream can be expensive.
+creating a stream can be expensive.
+RMM has recently added a stream pool for this situation to
-There are plans in the future to add a "stream pool" for this situation to avoid dynamic stream creation.
+avoid dynamic stream creation.
+However, this is not yet exposed in `libcudf`, so for the time being,
-However, for the time being, `libcudf` features should avoid creating streams (even if it is slightly less efficient).
+`libcudf` features should avoid creating streams (even if it is slightly less efficient).
+It is a
-It is a good idea to leave a `//TODO` note indicating where using a stream would be beneficial.
+good idea to leave a `// TODO:` note indicating where using a stream would be beneficial.

 ## Memory Allocation